Overview

 Setp 1.
 Load Your Recording

-SimSort use SpikeInterface to load neural recordings, supporting common formats such as .plx
+SimSort use SpikeInterface to load neural recordings, supporting common formats such as .plx, .mda, .npy, and binary .bin files.

 import spikeinterface.extractors as se